-Let’s imagine that you are freelance translator and your customer asked you to translate a file in PDF format.
-As usual PDF files are recognized and it is not a problem to count words in such files.
-Just copy the text to MS Word and perform word counting using a built-in word count engine.
+Imagine that you are a freelance translator, and your customer asked you to translate a file in PDF format.
+As usual, PDF files are recognized, and it is not a problem to count words.
+Just copy the text to MS Word and perform word counting using a built-in word count tool.
 So, you implicitly agree on this job.
 But when you get this PDF file and open it, you understand that it is unrecognized.
+So how to do a word count in unrecognized PDF?

-You may know that there is possible to combine in PDF both recognized text and unrecognized images.
-Let’s imagine also that unfortunately you didn’t agree with your customer that for scan jobs you are paid on a per hour basis and therefore your customer demands job to be done on a per word basis.
-So, you need to count words in this PDF file in any ways.
+There is possible to combine in PDF both recognized text and unrecognized images.
+Let’s also imagine that, unfortunately, you disagreed with your customer that for scan jobs, you are paid on a per hour basis, and therefore your customer demands a job to be done on a per word basis.
+So, you need to count words in this PDF file in any way.
 How can you perform this?
-There are two methods to count words in PDF file: free of charge and paid…
+There are two methods to count words in PDF files: free of charge and paid…

-After searching for free OCR tools I chose FreeOCR because this program can recognize PDF files.
-FreeOCR can be downloaded from http://www.paperfile.net/freeocr.exe
+After searching for free OCR tools, I chose FreeOCR because this program can recognize PDF files.
+You can download Free OCR at http://www.paperfile.net/download.html

 So, let’s see the summary of this free way:

 You can also submit your file to a free online OCR at http://www.free-ocr.com/ (OCR available only for English, German, French, Italian, Dutch, or Spanish).
 This method has almost the same pros and contras as the previous method, plus there is a more significant risk for the safety of your information, and you should wait while your file will be downloaded on the website.

 Notice that you need to have good quality and resolution of images in your unrecognized PDF file to ensure the most accurate word count for all methods considered in this article.